ADHD is a chronic mental disorder that affects the ability people have for paying attention and focusing on tasks.

 Funny Attention Deficit Disorder quotes that try to paint a picture of what having ADHD is like

 1. “It’s like trying to listen to your favorite show with really bad noise disrupting the signal.
 All the while, loud children are screaming around you and throwing things.” ― Christine Ashley

-You will also enjoy our article on Edna Mode quotes.
+You will also enjoy our article on dyslexia quotes.

 2. “Picture a room with 1,000 TVs, with each TV showing something different.
 Now try and concentrate on just one TV without getting distracted.” ― Damian DaViking Aird

 You will also enjoy our article on chronic illness quotes.

 3. “Nothing like ADHD and a good fight to the death to make time fly.” ― Rick Riordan

 You will also enjoy our article on House MD quotes.

 4. “It’s like being a cat with 100 people with laser pointers.” ― Jamie Hynds